-In May 2023, the Company and Lincoln Park entered into the LPC Purchase Agreement, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Lincoln Park is committed to purchase up to an aggregate of \$26.0 million of the Company's shares of common stock from time to time and at the Company's sole discretion over the term of the LPC Purchase Agreement, \$25.0 million of which remains available for sale as of June 30, 2023.
-In consideration for entering into the LPC Purchase Agreement, concurrently with the execution of the LPC Purchase Agreement, the Company also entered into a Registration Rights Agreement in which the Company agreed to file one or more registration statements as permissible and necessary to register under the Securities Act for resale of the shares of its common stock that may be issued to Lincoln Park under the LPC Purchase Agreement, which occurred on May 31, 2023.
-On May 31, 2023, the Company also issued and sold 1,735,207 shares (the Initial Purchase Shares) of the Company's common stock to Lincoln Park pursuant to the LPC Purchase Agreement at a purchase price of \$0.5763 per Initial Purchase Share resulting in net proceeds of \$1.0 million.
+In May 2023, the Company and Lincoln Park entered into the LPC Purchase Agreement, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Lincoln Park is committed to purchase up to an aggregate of \$26.0 million of the Company's shares of common stock from time to time and at the Company's sole discretion over the term of the LPC Purchase Agreement, \$25.0 million of which remained available for sale as of September 30, 2023.
+In consideration for entering into the LPC Purchase Agreement, concurrently with the execution of the LPC Purchase Agreement, the Company issued to Lincoln Park 599,216 shares of its common stock as a commitment fee, which was recorded as a component of stockholders' deficit within additional paid-in capital on the unaudited condensed consolidated balance sheets.
+Concurrently with entering into the LPC Purchase Agreement, the Company also entered into a Registration Rights Agreement in which the Company agreed to file one or more registration statements as permissible and necessary to register under the Securities Act for resale of the shares of its common stock that may be issued to Lincoln Park under the LPC Purchase Agreement, which occurred in May 2023.
+In May 2023, the Company also issued and sold 1,735,207 shares (the Initial Purchase Shares) of the Company's common stock to Lincoln Park pursuant to the LPC Purchase Agreement at a purchase price of \$0.5763 per Initial Purchase Share resulting in net proceeds of \$1.0 million.
+At the Company's special meeting of stockholders held in September 2023, stockholder approval, in accordance with applicable rules of the Nasdaq Stock Market, was obtained for the potential future sale and issuance of shares of the Company's common stock to Lincoln Park in accordance with the pricing terms set forth in the LPC Purchase Agreement that could result in Lincoln Park owning in excess of 19.99% of the shares of the Company's common stock outstanding immediately after giving effect to such sale.